dylanmc/CryptoBook/src/03_cryptol.rst

 Wow - it all worked!
 If it didn't, go through the error messages, and see if you can figure out what happened.

-What we covered this chapter
+What we learned this chapter
 ----------------------------

 We covered a lot of ground this chapter: